joshbegley/nyt-latest/README.md

 https://www.nytimes.com/interactive/2026/07/28/world/quake-tracker-japan.html

 **France and Spain Race to Contain Fires Before Some Areas Reach 104 Degrees**\
-`Faced with unprecedented blazes, firefighters in both countries are using a brief window of opportunity to bring the flames under control before temperatures spike.`\
+`Faced with massive blazes, firefighters in both countries are using a brief window of opportunity to bring the flames under control before temperatures spike.`\
 https://www.nytimes.com/2026/07/28/world/europe/wildfires-france-spain.html

 ****\